 - the credits have not previously been used or applied to a degree at another institution;

 - the grade earned in the course is “B” or above;

 - the courses are comparable to those offered in the program to which the applicant is applying;

 - approval is granted by the graduate program area; and

 - the credits were earned within five (5) years prior to registration.

-Graduate programs which require 60 semester credit hours may approve up to 24 credit hours of transfer credits, this policy also applies to courses taken at Norfolk State University.
+Graduate programs that require 60 semester credit hours may approve up to 24 credit hours of transfer credits, this policy also applies to courses taken at Norfolk State University.

 Transfer credits are not included in the calculation of the cumulative grade point average.
-For clarification regarding transfer of credit for specific courses, applicants seeking transfer credit should consult the Graduate Program Coordinator.
+For clarification regarding transfer of credit for specific courses, applicants should consult the Graduate Program Coordinator.